rocqetry/rocqet/Artifact_README.md

 are fully generated.

-We provide "already extracted" passes in `./extracted` and link these passes with `Rocqet_CompCert` because it required additional manual setup.
-You can check that the extracted passes in `extracted` match those in `extraction` modulo the mangled name difference.
+We provide "already extracted" passes in `./extracted` and link these passes with `Rocqet_CompCert` instead, because the extracted passes require some additional manual setup.
+You can check that the extracted passes in `extracted` match those in `extraction` (modulo the mangled names).

 We have now linked our extracted code with `Rocqet_CompCert`.
 You should leave the Nix shell for Rocqet and go back into the Nix shell for `Rocqet_CompCert`.